Environmental toxicology: PFAS chemicals

+Organophosphate pesticides (OPs) are ester derivatives of phosphorus.
+These substances are found in pesticides, herbicides, and insecticides and were generally thought to be safe because they degrade quickly in the natural environment assuming there is sunlight, air, and soil.
+However, studies have shown these pesticides to negatively affect photosynthesis and growth in plants.
+These substances also get into the soil via runoff and cause decreases in soil fertility as well.
+Moreover, they have also been known to cause erratic swimming, respiratory stress, changes in behavior, and delayed metamorphosis in aquatic organisms.

+In a specific case study, organophosphate pesticides like chlorpyrifos, diazinon, fenitrothion, and quinalphos used in agriculture in the northwestern part of Bangladesh were found to have high or acute ecological risks on the surface water and soil for aquatic insects and crustaceans.
+More specifically, it showed higher ecological risks for Daphnia compared to other marine organisms.
+The discovery of such high concentrations of pesticides could be due to the local farmers using more pesticides than the recommended amount.
+This could be due to agriculture being the country's biggest economical activity.
+With the country's rising population numbers, necessity for more food will only increase, thereby putting more pressure on farmers.

 Cyanobacteria and cyanotoxins

 Cyanobacteria, or blue-green algae, are photosynthetic bacteria.
 They grow in many types of water.
 Their rapid growth ("bloom") is related to high water temperature as well as eutrophication (resulting from enrichment with minerals and nutrients often due to runoff from the land that induces excessive growth of these algae).
 Many genera of cyanobacteria produce several toxins.
 Cyanotoxins can be dermatotoxic, neurotoxic, and hepatotoxic, though death related to their exposure is rare.
 Cyanotoxins and their non-toxic components can cause allergic reactions, but this is poorly understood.
 Despite their known toxicities, developing a specific biomarker of exposure has been difficult because of the complex mechanism of action these toxins possess.

 Cyanotoxins in drinking water

 The occurrence of this toxin in drinking water depends on a couple of factors.
 One, is the drinking water's level in raw source water and secondly, it depends on the effectiveness of removing these toxins from water when drinking water is actually being produced.
 Due to being no data on the absence/presence of these toxins in drinking water, it is very hard to actually monitor the amounts that are present in finished water.
 This is a result of the U.S not having state or federal programs in place that actually monitor the presence of this toxins in drinking water treatment plants.